 As Liberty Nation’s Leesa K. Donner wrote: “Interpersonal communication not only involves the spoken word, but rather a whole host of unspoken messages.”
 In fact, “Body Language accounts for 55% of the overall message.”

-Pelosi’s message was glaringly clear: Trump could find a cure for cancer, end world hunger, settle the global warming concerns, bring about world peace, and find every American a good job with benefits and the woman would still think him evil and refuse to cooperate.We value your comments!
-Please weigh in on our comment section below.
+Pelosi’s message was glaringly clear: Trump could find a cure for cancer, end world hunger, settle the global warming concerns, bring about world peace, and find every American a good job with benefits and the woman would still think him evil and refuse to cooperate.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com